usesql/tutorials/README.md

 # UseSQL Tutorials
 Here are the resources for running the usage tutorials for [UseSQL](https://usesql.com?ref=github).
+This Can be viewed in Website format at [https://usesql.github.io/tutorials/](https://usesql.github.io/tutorials/)

 # Additional Documentation
  - [Documentation Home](https://docs.usesql.com)